shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 3. Acoustic events
 4. Detecting acoustic events
 5. Configuration files
-6. The list of parameters
+6. Parameter names and values
 7. An efficient strategy to tune parameters
 8. Seven stages to building a DIY call recognizer
 9. The command line